The LGBTQSIAN2ss+ Pride Activities, and Social Events Center of Elmira, NY.

 Please join us for worship on Saturday October 27 at 10:30 am in Corning at the

 home of Martha and Burton Cummings - 62 Goff St. or Sunday night October 28 at

-6:00 PM at Trexx Video Dance Club for our anniversary services and desert.
+6:00 PM at Trexx Video Dance Club for our anniversary services and dessert.
 Come

 and assist us as we give thanks to God and thanks to our founders for their